GiftFlow/giftflow/README.md

 ----------------
 1.	*Create the database*

 	Create a database called gift.
-Everything you need is in database/stable/.
-	Import the latest gifts.sql and then defaults.sql.
-	Then run summon.php in your browser to generate a database of fake data.
+Everything you need is in `database/stable/` Import the latest `gifts.sql` and then `defaults.sql` Then run summon.php in your browser to generate a database of fake data.
-	(databse/stable/setUpInstructions.txt is a step by step guide with more info)
+	`databse/stable/setUpInstructions.txt` is a step by step guide with more info.

 2.	*Edit config.php*